nickjackolaisen/BusinessInitiaitive/services/ein-registration.md

 Our EIN registration services provide the expertise and support you need to secure your EIN quickly and efficiently.

-Contact us today to get started and take the first step towards organizing and growing your business.
+<a href="https://www.businessinitiative.org/contact/" target="_blank">Contact us today</a> to get started and take the first step towards organizing and growing your business.